These Are The Real Kama Sutra Sex Positions

-A few thousand years ago, when Indian writer Vatsyayana was putting pen to paper and writing the text that would be known as the Kama Sutra, he couldn’t have foreseen the impact that his work would have on the world.
-In the modern era, the words “Kama Sutra” are a synonym for sex.
-A number of outlets have used “Kama Sutra” to signify “crazy ways to do it,” from the (very earnest) Cosmo Kama Sutra to the (highly unauthorised) parody Star Wars Kama Sutra; go to kamasutra.com and you’ll find a company specialising in “luxury romance and intimacy products,” like edible body paints and dusts.
+When Indian philosopher Vatsyayana was writing the text that would be known as the Kama Sutra a few thousand years ago, there's no way he could have anticipated the impact his work would have on the world.
+Nowadays, the words “Kama Sutra” are a synonym for sex.
+A number of outlets have used “Kama Sutra” to signify “crazy ways to do it,” from the (very earnest) Cosmo Kama Sutra to the (highly unauthorized) parody Star Wars Kama Sutra; go to kamasutra.com and you’ll find a company specializing in “luxury romance and intimacy products,” like edible body paints and dusts.

 But somewhere down the line (and probably due to more than a little orientalism), the non-sex parts of the Kama Sutra got forgotten, and the sex parts got expanded upon — and, in some cases, totally reinvented (shocking as it may seem, Vatsyayana did not write about sex acts involving detachable shower heads).